NSW unveils $2.3b coronavirus package

-More than $2 billion will be pumped into the NSW economy to counter the financial havoc caused by the global coronavirus pandemic.
+More than $2 billion will be pumped into the NSW economy to counter the financial havoc caused by the global coronavirus pandemic, with Premier Gladys Berejiklian vowing to pursue a “no regrets” policy.

-Premier Gladys Berejiklian on Tuesday announced a $2.3 billion stimulus package, consisting of $700 million for healthcare and $1.6 billion for job creation and tax relief.
+Ms Berejiklian will push a $2.3 billion stimulus package, consisting of $700 million for healthcare and $1.6 billion for job creation and tax relief.

 Major features include capital works investments, payroll tax relief and waiving charges and licence fees for small businesses.